 A Swedish Christian Democrat youth leader has protested the censorship of a sexually-suggestive food stand advertisement in southern Sweden by taking to the streets with red lips and painted nails to deliver her own sausages.

-The supposedly offensive advert, with a close-up picture of a hotdog, two hands, and two red lips wrapped around the tip of the sausage, was taken down after a member of the local council responded to a complaint by the municipality's
+advert, with a close-up picture of a hotdog, two hands, and two red lips wrapped around the tip of the sausage, was taken down after a member of the local council responded to a complaint by the municipality's 'gender expert'.

 This is a sexualized picture.
 A prime example of an poorly-thought through act and a traditional gender approach with the aim of drawing in customers.

 Lundqvist, however, was shocked that politicians could remove an ad for reasons of

 gender equality without even reporting it first to the advertising ombudsman.
 Furthermore, Lundqvist says that she can't understand why gender experts are given such lofty platforms to speak, claiming that Simrishamn's gender expert's salary

 should be donated towards preschools in the area instead.

 Patrick Trueman, the head of Morality in Media, has told the conservative Daily Caller that he was quietly promised that fighting porn will be a top priority in a Romney White House.

 Trueman said he and an anti-porn prosecutor from the 1980s